![]() |

 "Pool" – means a natural underground reservoir containing, in whole or in part, a natural accumulation of oil or gas, or both.
 Each productive zone or stratum of a general structure, which is completely separated from any other zone or stratum in the structure, is deemed a separate "pool".
 (Section 1 of the Act)

-"Produced Water" – means water regardless of chloride and total dissolved solids (TDS) content which is produced in conjunction with oil and/or natural gas production and natural gas storage operations.
+"Produced Water" – means water regardless of chloride and total dissolved solids (TDS) content that is produced in conjunction with oil and/or natural gas production and natural gas storage operations.

 "Production Casing" – means the string of casing placed in a well and used for the purpose of isolating the production or injection formation.